 - Discharge of firearms is prohibited in the recreation area.

 - Discharge of gray water is prohibited.

-- Use of off‑road vehicles is prohibited on all We Energies lands, including campgrounds and campground roads.
+- Any off‑road vehicle use is prohibited on all We Energies lands including campgrounds and campground roads.

-- Observe quiet hours from 11 p.m. to 6 a.m.
+- Quiet hours are 11 p.m. to 6 a.m.
 Loud music, generators, loud talking, etc., is prohibited during this time.

 - Camping on islands is prohibited.